xBBCoder/Irving-Fisher-Stamp-Scrip/ru/stamp4.md

 imagined that it could detect in Wara the threat of evil - evil to come out of good; and at last the government succeeded in stopping the good.
-It forbade Wara by means of an emergency law (3) "As a result," (writes Mr. Cohrssen), "Schwanenkirchen and other towns where W�ra have provided the life blood of economic activity are on the dole again."
+It forbade Wara by means of an emergency law (3) "As a result," (writes Mr. Cohrssen), "Schwanenkirchen and other towns where Wära have provided the life blood of economic activity are on the dole again."

-As to the spread of W�ra through Germany, not more than 20,000 W�ra circulated at any one time.
+As to the spread of Wära through Germany, not more than 20,000 Wära circulated at any one time.
 Yet it was said, during 1930-31, that 2 1/2 millions of people handled it.
 Accordingly, many observers believed that the amount issued was far greater than it was.